firemodels/fds/Utilities/Firebot/README.txt

    the repositories to work with.
 Note that the account name should be a domain or functional account name for Matlab to work.

-2. Ensure that the Intel compilers and the Intel Inspector are installed.
+2. Ensure that the following software packages are installed on the system:

+    Intel compilers and Intel Inspector
-3. Ensure that Python is installed.
+    Python
+    LaTeX (texlive distribution)

-4. Setup passwordless SSH on the firebot account.
+3. Setup passwordless SSH on the firebot account.
 Generate SSH keys and ensure that the head node can SSH into all of the compute nodes.
 Also, make sure that firebot's account information is propagated across all compute nodes (e.g., with the passsync or authcopy command).

-5. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
+4. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
 Test the 'qstat' command on firebot's account.

-6. Ensure that Matlab is installed system-wide and can be started with the command 'matlab'.
+5. Ensure that Matlab is installed system-wide and can be started with the command 'matlab'.

-7. Add the following lines to firebot's ~/.bashrc file:
+6. Add the following lines to firebot's ~/.bashrc file:

     export IFORT_COMPILER=/opt/intel/composerxe
     export IFORT_COMPILER_LIB=/opt/intel/composerxe/lib